 - 9. Recitals must take place during term, by the last day of classes in each term (by December 16, 2016, in the fall term and May 5, 2017, in the spring term).
 Conflicts with a concert directed by or featuring a School of Music faculty member or any other major event sponsored by the School of Music are to be avoided and will be permitted only at the discretion of the director of the concert office.

 - 10. Degree recitals recorded by the Fred Plaut Recording Studio may be streamed live on a private Web page; students may distribute the password to friends, family, and colleagues.
-Streaming is limited to concerts in Morse Recital Hall and Sudler Hall.
-Degree recitals with ensembles of more than six players may only be streamed with written permission of the faculty member and the dean or deputy dean.
+Streaming of student recitals is limited to concerts in Morse Recital Hall and Sudler Hall.
+Degree recitals with ensembles of more than six players may only be performed and streamed with written permission of the faculty member and the dean or deputy dean.

 Recordings, Images, and Web Streams

-Numerous Yale School of Music performances are recorded and photographed for various purposes, including live and on-demand streaming on the School’s Web site.
+Numerous Yale School of Music performances are recorded and photographed for various purposes, including live and on-demand streaming on the School’s website.
 The School retains all rights to the audio and visual reproduction of these performances, including the right to use the name and likeness of the participating performers.
-All students are required to sign a blanket waiver assigning such rights to the School of Music.
-Individual degree recitals are available on a password-protected Web page.
+All students are required to sign an unlimited media waiver assigning such rights to the School of Music.
+Individual degree recitals are not streamed publicly and are available on a password-protected Web page.

 Standards of Behavior

 The programs of study in the Yale School of Music reflect the symbiosis of the academic and professional worlds.
 Consequently, there are unique standards of behavior that apply to this enriched hybrid environment.